myl7/remark-github-beta-blockquote-admonitions/README.md

     title: string | string[] | (title: string) => (string | string[]) // Classes the <strong> title should be added with }
   titleFilter: string[] | (title: string) => boolean // Which title texts in <strong> should make the block considered as admonitions
+  titleLift: boolean // When enabled, the <strong> element will be moved from <p> children to <blockquote> children with <p> wrapped, like the structure of MkDocs admonitions, otherwise no extra actions titleLiftWhitespaces?: (whitespaces: string) => string // When titleLift is enabled, after <strong> is moved, the function defines what the whitespaces following the <strong> will be converted to.
+When not provided, remove these whitespaces.
+You may rarely need to set the option unless want to strictly control the syntax tree.
+}
+export const defaultConfig: Config = {
+  classNameMaps: {
+    block: 'admonition',
+    title: 'admonition-title',
+  },
+  titleFilter: ['Note', 'Warning'],
+  titleLift: false,
 }
 ```